-Wallets in our day to day lives mean an object that stores currencies and cards, therefore, it reminds of us the physical wallet (storage) in our pockets that can store cryptocurrencies.
+A wallet in our day to day lives means an object that stores bills and cards, therefore, it reminds of us the physical wallet (storage) in our pockets that may or may not store cryptocurrencies.

-However, no cryptocurrency wallet actually holds cryptocurrencies.
-Blockchain wallet only exists to store your private key, which creates transaction data and signatures, like a tool.
-Maybe a cryptocurrency key chain makes more sense than a wallet in this case.
+However, no cryptocurrency wallet actually hold cryptocurrencies.
+Blockchain wallet only exists to store your private key, which creates transaction data and signatures, just like a tool.
+Maybe a cryptocurrency ‘key chain’ makes more sense than a wallet in this case.

 Then the question here is, where are the cryptocurrencies that we believed were stored inside the wallet?
 The answer is blockchain.
 What if someone loses the key that was stored in the wallet?
 It doesn’t necessarily mean that the assets will be lost, but because of the key, it means the person cannot prove those assets are actually his/hers.

 Therefore the most important thing when it comes to cryptocurrency wallet management is actually key management.
 A cryptocurrency wallet is a tool that manages the keys.

 It seems like cryptocurrency wallets should be something private (in other words, personal) – There are other wallets that are made for ‘Things’.
 This is the base technology of the coming ‘Blockchain + IoT = BIoT’ era.
 In the BIoT era, ‘things’ are interconnected with each other by communicating via payment of things, which leads to building a smart society.

 Also, it doesn’t mean that one thing can only hold one wallet, but even a few.
 Let’s take vehicles, perhaps a car, as an example.